MattSebahar/lazy-journals/README.md

 This section is going to be pivoted soon, but provides a routing for myself and those that follow notes/ideas for how to develope this site and the skills required.

 ### Roadmap

+1. Docker - Creating a docker environment will allow all development to be done within it, simulating the cloud environment it will eventually become.
-1. Bare Backend - Set up a simple fastAPI server that can handle some commands in python as this is the center of it all.
+2. Bare Backend - Set up a simple fastAPI server that can handle some commands in python as this is the center of it all.
-2. Database - Set up a database to start storing the data and connect it with python so there is something to show.
+3. Database - Set up a database to start storing the data and connect it with python so there is something to show.
-3. Frontend - With data and processing, build something to provide visualize and access as an user
+4. Frontend - With data and processing, build something to provide visualize and access as an user
-4. Real Processing - Start hooking up all of the componenents and providing valueable processing
+5. Real Processing - Start hooking up all of the componenents and providing valueable processing
+6. Cloud migration - Once the website is running in a functional manor, get it uploaded onto the cloud to provide basic testing
-5. AI/ML - With a dumb website, develope a seporate AI backbone that will power these tools
+7. AI/ML - With a dumb website, develope a seporate AI backbone that will power these tools
-6. Integration - With a tested website and AI, building atop the barebones API to connect all peices
+8. Integration - With a tested website and AI, building atop the barebones API to connect all peices
-7. External APIs - Include more and more information and services for the website and models to work with
+9. External APIs - Include more and more information and services for the website and models to work with

+### Hosting
+Having the entire project containerized within docker makes it easy to get image uploaded into a cloud run environment.
+Azure is going to be the compute and hosting service, with Neon provide a postgreSQL database.
+The following services are used:

+- Frontend - Azure Static Web Apps: This provides a free way to host the serverless react frontend directly from the github, making an easy way to get the site supported.

+- Backend - Azure App Service: Runs the AI/ML code to provide the website with the processing it requires.
+Will ocassionaly sleep and running time is somewhat limited

+- Database - Neon: A permanently free postgreSQl database provides the perfect option for the smaller amounts of data and processing required for the project.
+Can easily connect with Azure using a connection url.
+-
 ### Resources
 Hopefully this turns into a real resources section that can help more the website rather than myself.
 Currently is a way to learn how to build everyhting this defines.
 Had AI do some sourcing, and took personal notes on top of that: